Terrell Police Department

 for youth, child care, and affordable housing.

-They may not realize just how simple it is.
+not realize just how simple it is.

 If you don’t start a Neighborhood Watch program in your